-If one of the info fields doesn’t apply, just type “0” into the SBA loan payment calculator, and you’ll be able to calculate the estimated monthly payment amount for your loan.
+If one of the information fields doesn’t apply, just type “0” into the term loan calculator, and you’ll be able to calculate the estimated monthly payment amount for your loan.

-In addition to using the calculator, it’s wise to become familiar with the type of SBA loan you are interested in taking out.
+In addition to using the SBA loan calculator, it’s wise to become familiar with the type of SBA loan you are interested in.
 Each loan will have slightly different fees and payment terms.
 Some expenses don’t apply to all, and others may have special considerations that are unique to the loan.
 See the most common SBA loans for additional guidance.